GovWifi/shared-actions-workflows/README.md

-# Reusable Workflows
+# A collection of reusable Github Actions and Workflows
-A collection of workflows used throughout GovWifi so instead of maintaining 10 separate instances of code, we can reuse and maintain just the one copy.
+A collection of reusable Github Actions and workflows used throughout GovWifi, so instead of maintaining 10 separate instances of code, we can reuse and maintain just the one copy.

-## Ruby Updater
+## Ruby Updater Action
 This workflow is designed to speed up the process of updating Ruby in our Docker containers.
 It does this by trying to update the .ruby-version Dockerfile and GemfileLock, if this fails, it will remove the gemfile lock and recreate it.
 We have about 10 repos that need constant updating, while this isn't 100% fool proof, it will fail if there are incompatibilities, it will at least help with the most common and easy updates.